circleci/circleci-docs/jekyll/_cci2/workflows.md

 - For frequently asked questions and answers about Workflows, see the [Workflows]({{ site.baseurl }}/2.0/faq) section of the Migration FAQ.

-- For demonstration apps configured with workflows, see the [CircleCI Demo Workflows](https://github.com/CircleCI-Public/circleci-demo-workflows) on GitHub.
+- For demonstration apps configured with Workflows, see the [CircleCI Demo Workflows](https://github.com/CircleCI-Public/circleci-demo-workflows) on GitHub.